mslegrand/pegr/README.md

 * Ensuring the rules accept the correct input
 * Ensuring the rules perform the right actions.

-The prime motivation for this tool is concentrate on the rules themselves and getting them "right" with as few of distractions as possible.
-This means that when debugging, it is the rules and not R code which should be of concern.
+The prime motivation for this tool is ***concentrate on the rules*** themselves and getting them "right" with as few of distractions as possible.
+This means that when debugging, ***it's the rules*** and not R code which should be of concern.
 For this reason, it was decided rules should be textual, and not R code.
 Thus the parser is built from rules entered as text.